Reclaim your creative self

 You don’t need a big plan to find your way back.
 You just need a starting point that makes room for joy, curiosity, and a little self-trust.

-Step 1: Reflect on what’s really going on
+Step 1: Reflect on what’s really going on with your creative expression

 If you feel disconnected from your creativity, there’s a reason.
 And it’s probably not because you “just got lazy” or “grew out of it.”
 Life gets busy.
 Expectations creep in.
 And sometimes, we silence the creative part of ourselves to survive what’s in front of us.